Nuked88/ComfyUI-N-Nodes/README.md

 `git clone https://github.com/Nuked88/ComfyUI-N-Nodes.git`
 to your ComfyUI `custom_nodes` directory

+2. **IMPORTANT**: For the GPT node you need to run **install_dependency.bat** but since _llama-cpp-python_ needs to be compiled from source code to enable it to use the GPU, you will first need to have CUDA and visual studio (in the case of my bat) installed to compile it.
+For details and the full guide you can go [here](https://github.com/abetlen/llama-cpp-python)

    ComfyUI will then automatically load all custom scripts and nodes at the start.